Visitors’ firearm and shotgun permit procedure

 Whilst Northern Ireland is UK sovereign territory, visitors permits issued for Great Britain (England, Wales and Scotland) are not valid in Northern Ireland.
 Additional permissions are needed from the relevant police authorities.

-NEW (2016) – A certificate of approval is no longer required to visit Northern Ireland if you hold a firearm and shotgun certificate issued in England, Wales and Scotland.
+NEW – A certificate of approval is no longer required to visit Northern Ireland if you hold a firearm and shotgun certificate issued in England, Wales and Scotland.
 This does not apply to air weapons and a certificate of approval is still required.
+If you wish to use firearms for anything not covered by the conditions of your firearm certificate you must apply for a certificate of approval using form 30-15.

 What about the Isle of Man and the Channel Islands?